jonas-grgt/jonasg.io/content/posts/bigger-object-mothers/index.md

 Tests either rely on opaque JSON files or embed massive JSON blobs inline, making it difficult to see what actually matters.

-This post shows how to apply the [Object Mother](https://jonasg.io/posts/object-mother/) pattern to JSON test data, allowing tests to <b style="color: #3da6b1;">emphasize relevant parts (fields) while hiding irrelevant structure</b>.
+This post shows how to apply the [Object Mother](https://jonasg.io/posts/object-mother/) pattern to JSON test data, allowing tests to <b style="color: #3da6b1;">emphasize relevant parts (fields) while hiding irrelevant ones</b>.

 ## The Object Mother recap

-The Object Mother pattern provides a central place to construct test objects with sensible defaults, while allowing tests to override only the fields relevant to their scenario.
+The Object Mother pattern provides a central place to construct test objects with sensible defaults, while allowing tests to override only the relevant fields.

 ## JSON test data